Vision Plange Mühle Campus

 The heart of the Plange Mühle Campus is its striking industrial architecture dating back to 1906: the brick buildings of the former Georg Plange wheat mill, which continuously expanded in the following decades.
 Since 2001, the entire area has been renovated and redeveloped in stages, in close cooperation with the preservation authorities.

-The Betonsilo (concrete silo) was the last historic structure of the complex to be renovated, in2021.
-By 2025 it will be joined by two new buildings: the Kontor and the Garage.
+The Betonsilo (concrete silo) was the last historic structure of the complex to be renovated, in 2021.
+It will be joined by two new buildings: the Kontor and the Garage.
 Together with the new public spaces, including a park and waterfront promenade, a lively campus on the waterfront will come to life.

 © Thomas Hessmann